Ed Frutig: Professional football and military service

 Frutig was selected by the Green Bay Packers in the third round of the 1941 NFL draft, and played for the team in 1941.
 However, when the United States entered World War II, Frutig enlisted in the U.S. Navy where he earned his wings as a naval aviator.
 While serving in the Navy, Frutig was named to the All-Navy All-American football team in 1942.
 He also played for the 1942 Corpus Christi Naval Air Station Comets football team that compiled a 4–3–1 record playing against southwest college teams.
 He also served as a flight instructor at a naval air base at Grosse Ile, Michigan.

-Later years
+Later life

 In the early 1950s, Frutig served as the end coach at Washington State College in Pullman.
 College teammate Forest Evashevski was the Cougars' head coach, and recruited him to the WSC coaching staff in 1950.
 Frutig was credited with developing end Ed Barker, who broke two Pacific Coast Conference (PCC) pass-catching records in 1951.
 After two seasons, he resigned in December 1951 to take a job with an advertising firm in East Lansing, Michigan, and went on to become successful in the advertising business.
 In 1967, Frutig and Bob Westfall were the leaders of the Alumni for Evy Committee, organized to bring Evashevski to Michigan as both head football coach and athletic director.
 Instead, Bo Schembechler and Don Canham were hired to the jobs.

 Frutig's daughter, Suzy Bales, has published thirteen books about gardening, including "The Garden in Winter" published in 2007.